pozi/PoziConnectConfig/~Shared/SQL/readme.md

 # Pozi Connect M1 SQL

-Pozi Connect compares Council property system data with Vicmap datasets to generate a spreadsheet called the M1.
+Pozi Connect compares Council's property data with Vicmap datasets to generate a spreadsheet called the M1.
 The M1 contains all property and address changes from individual Victorian councils to be submitted to the Department of Environment and Primary Industries (DEPI) for updating the state-wide Vicmap property and address datasets.

 The rules and processes for submitting M1s are controlled by the DEPI.
 The full documentation is found [here](http://www.dse.vic.gov.au/__data/assets/pdf_file/0006/150927/M1_V12_Documentation_27112012.pdf) (pdf).